BioID-GmbH/FaceLivenessDetection/README.md

 ```

 Both images are uploaded to the web server.
-Now the web server call the BWS liveness detection API.
+Now the web server calls the BWS liveness detection API.
 Please take a look: Controllers → _LivenessDetectionController.cs_

 `public async Task<IActionResult> ProcessAsync()`